OVERVIEW

 Areas of Focus:

-Inclusive Quality Education: is focused on understanding how to make education systems responsive to the learning needs of children and youth from diverse backgrounds.
+Inclusive Quality Education: This is focused on understanding how to make education systems responsive to the learning needs of children and youth from diverse backgrounds.
 This involves addressing issues of quality, equity, and equality in education across various dimensions such as education in emergencies, special needs education, urban education, out-of-school children and youth, teaching effectiveness, learning outcomes and assessment, foundational skills, children farthest left behind in schooling opportunities, and building education system resilience during and after emergencies (such as COVID-19).

 Youth and Transition to Work: Investigates pathways to the world of work among young people in SSA.
 This includes addressing issues of positive youth development, youth empowerment and skills development, skills-building and training systems and the future of work, apprenticeship programs for young people, and demand-driven training for the future of work.